SAIC-VR/vr18-final/README.md

 In this project you will create a virtual reality experience for time travel.
 Given time constraints you will need to choose the level of detail and size of your effort.
 The only constraints are you must have two different time experiences [its up to you to define what a a time travel experience means].

 ## Storyline
 This can be a continuation of your first project, but you still need to write down a few paragraphs of the narrative (250-300 words) to introduce your storyline.
-Describe the back-story.

 Discuss the elements you plan to use to generate the feelings and emotions presented by the environment.
 What was the *feeling* at the beginning of the experience?
 What techniques do you plan to use to change that to the feeling of the experience?
 Try to describe the setting of your environment.